 Conquering adrenal fatigue requires a radical change in your basic habits.
 All you have to do is change EVERYTHING!

 Yeah, I know, I wish I could tell you otherwise.
 However, if you are struggling with these symptoms, you are most likely lacking many healthy habits in your life.

 6 Basic Changes You Can Make

 - Be honest with yourself and identify what is no longer working in your life.
 How are you not treating yourself well?

-- Change your diet: I recommend an alkaline diet with a lot of green veggies – the more color the better.
+- Change your diet: I recommend an alkaline diet with plenty of green veggies – the more color the better.
 Eliminate all sugar, caffeine, and alcohol.

 - Take charge of your sleep quality.
 Rejuvenate yourself by creating a sleep routine.
 That could mean meditating, taking a bath, or doing something that relaxes you and invigorates your spirit.

-- Exercise: Break a sweat every day, laugh plenty, and make sure to stretch.
+- Exercise: Break a sweat every day, laugh often, and don’t forget to stretch.